davidxia3/PredictabilityCompetitiveness/results/results_documentation.md

 - Contains binary accuracy of moneyline based predictions in the four leagues

 ### results/combined_half_full_brier.csv
-- Contains the second half only and full season Brier scores for moneyline, Elo, RatingsLib, and Bradley-Terry based prediction models
+- Contains the second half only and full season Brier scores for moneyline, FiveThirtyEight Elo, RatingsLib, and Bradley-Terry based prediction models

 ### results/fivethirtyeight_competition.csv
 - Contains the placement and percentile of a hypothetical player using moneyline based probabilistic predictions in the FiveThirtyEight NFL prediction competition